-Their first born snowboard children all featured skeletons as the top graphic on the deck, the skeletons now adorn many a shred pirates bedroom like a work of art.
+Lib Tech’s first-born snowboard children all featured skeletons as the top graphic on the deck, and the skeletons now adorn many a shred pirates’ bedroom like a work of art.
 The legendary snowboarder Jamie Lynn, who once rode their boards to victory, picked up where the skeletons left off and took up art duties on the snowboards.

-Since then Lib Tech have freed themselves from the shackles of their 80’s jumper roots and gone on to sign themselves a team that makes Jake Burton blush with the ‘Art of Flight’ crew almost exclusively signed to Mervin Manufacturing (Lib Tech’s parent company) or Quicksilver (Mervin Manufacturing’s parent company).
+Since then, Lib Tech have freed themselves from the shackles of their 80’s jumper roots and gone on to sign themselves a team that makes Burton blush.
+Yeah, the ‘Art of Flight’ crew?
+They’re almost exclusively signed to Mervin Manufacturing (Lib Tech’s parent company).